mattiasvillani/horserule/README.md

 The paper is available on arXiv: https://arxiv.org/abs/1702.05008

+The datasets used in the paper (which are not supplied by R) is included in the folder datasets.

 # Example code

 Here is an example of how to use the basics of the horserule package to analyze the famous Boston housing data.